qudou/xmlplus/README.md

 Mentioned earlier, xmlplus support for Internet Explorer 9-11, but this requires the additional two files, `xpath.js` and `xmldom.js`.

 These two files can be found in the path `src/patch/`.
-That is to say, if you want the application based on xmlplus running in Internet Explorer 9- 11, you need to import the following three JS files.
+That is to say, if you want the application based on xmlplus running in Internet Explorer 9- 11, you need to import the following three JavaScript files.

 ```html
 <script src='xpath.js'></script>